lorcan2440/View-PS5-Screen-Remote-Play/readme.md

 ## Livestream PS5 Gameplay into OpenCV running on PC

 A lot of existing scripts to read graphics from windows into Python do not work for windows that are both hardware-accelerated (such as PS Remote Play) and obscured by other windows.
 Here is one that does!
+Scripts provided in Python and C++ (user's choice).

 #### Requirements: